18F/unit-testing-node/_pages/testing-strategy.md

 even for an application as small as this.

-Testing the `Middleware` class in isolation requires a less complex testing setup that is easier to configure and control.
+Testing the `Middleware` class in isolation requires a less complex testing setup that's easier to configure and control.
 We will also find [seams]({{ site.baseurl }}/concepts/seams/) within the `Middleware` class itself, extract several other discrete components, and test those thoroughly and independently from the `Middleware` class.
 We can then use an integration